-Party City (Champaign): Beads, masks, feather boas, and more fun trinkets for Mardi Gras can be found at Party City — they will even sell you tiny plastic babies!
-A quick glance at all the green on their shelves will reveal that St. Patrick’s Day is more of a local moneymaker (hello, Unofficial) but fear not, your Mardi Gras needs can still be met here.
+Party City (Champaign): Beads, masks, feather boas, and more fun trinkets for Mardi Gras can be found at Party City — the store will even sell you tiny plastic babies!
+A quick glance at all the green on its shelves will reveal that St. Patrick’s Day is more of a local party moneymaker (even if Unofficial has waned in recent years) but fear not, your Mardi Gras needs can still be met here.

 King Cake: This Mardi Gras delicacy is a simple cake, but delicious in its simplicity; try a recipe here or here.
 The King Cake is made round to represent a crown.
 (Oh, and it also has a tiny little plastic baby baked inside, so there’s that.)
 Decorate with green, yellow, and purple icing or sprinkles, stuff a tiny plastic baby inside, and voilà — King Cake.

 If you can’t find a tiny plastic baby, you can also use a bean, a pecan half, or a coin.
-The coin makes me a little nervous; I’m all tiny baby or bust in my King Cake.
+The coin makes us a little nervous; we’re all tiny baby or bust in our King Cake.
 Just make sure you don’t swallow the baby!

 Celebrate: You’ve stocked up on beads.
 You’ve located a tiny plastic baby and baked/bought/put copious multicolored sprinkles on a King Cake.
 Now grab some pots for drums, add a whistle if you can find it, and make your own impromptu parade around the house.
 No one to catch all the beads you want to throw?
 Line up an audience of plush toys to take in your revelry.
 Bonus: No tears when the beads accidentally whack Old Nutty the Panda in the face!

-The Luso Brazilian Association at the University of Illinois traditionally holds a FREE Brazilian Carnaval celebration at the University YMCA with live music, costumes, and food.
-We look forward to when such large in-person gatherings can happen again.
+Pre-pandemic, the Luso Brazilian Association at the University of Illinois has traditionally held a free Brazilian Carnaval celebration at the University YMCA with live music, costumes, and food.
+We look forward to when it happens again.

-Are there other local and family-friendly Mardi Gras celebrations we’ve missed?
+Are there local and family-friendly Mardi Gras celebrations we’ve missed?
 Email us and let us know!